SamYuen101234/Masked_Face_Recognition/README.md

 ### License

 MIT license is used here.
 You can follow the permission to do whatever you want.
-However, some of our code is from other developers, you should be carefule that some of them may be prohibited from commerical use.
+However, some of our code is from other developers, you should be careful that some of them may be prohibited from commerical use.